 In this article, we’ll discuss 5 issues that hinder Robocopy synchronization and how to sync large files with Robocopy.

 We’ll also discuss our own, superior file synchronization solution: Resilio Connect.
-Resilio Connect is a fast, reliable file synchronization solution that uses a P2P transfer architecture and WAN optimization to synchronize files of any size over any network.
+Resilio Platform is a fast, reliable file synchronization solution that uses a P2P transfer architecture and WAN optimization to synchronize files of any size over any network.
 It has been tested and is able to sync 250+ million files in a single sync job at speeds of 10+ Gbps per server.

-Resilio Connect is used by organizations across multiple industries (gaming, tech, media, logistics, retail, and more) to quickly synchronize, distribute, and consolidate files across any network.
+Resilio Platform is used by organizations across multiple industries (gaming, tech, media, logistics, retail, and more) to quickly synchronize, distribute, and consolidate files across any network.
 And its organic scalability makes it particularly well-suited for large, enterprise deployments.

 5 Issues That Hinder Robocopy Sync